 Chong is intrigued by how fashion can be used as “an art form [that] provokes the human mind” which explains her experimental approach to her designs.

-The student, who considers her works as a pet project, launched her first collection ‘Coercion’ soon after, comprising headwear and garments like a mini skirt and bralette.
+The student, who considers beadwork design as a pet project, launched her first collection ‘Coercion’ soon after, comprising headwear and garments like a mini skirt and bralette.
 Provocative, subversive, and bearing hints of a ’90s Helmut Lang-meets-modern-day-Nensi Dojaka aesthetic, the designs are Chong’s ode “to evoke the lustfulness of a woman’s body” and primed for the Gen-Z crowd.

 The designs also serve as the perfect opportunity for this young creative to collaborate with her generation’s image makers like the photographers Feedbeng and Li Wanjie who have each immortalised her works in their photos.